Requirements for Employment

 The applicant must be able to complete an industry related physical fitness test.

 The applicant may be required to submit to a Transport Canada background security check and clearance.
 This must be maintained as a condition of employment.

 In addition to the above requirements, applications are reviewed for suitability based on criteria which is pre-determined by port needs and in consultation with the International Longshore Workers Union.
 Full details of the application process and selection criteria will be detailed within the job posting at the time of recruitment.

 All selected candidates are required to successfully complete aptitude and physical testing detailed below to ensure their capability for Longshore work.

-The Safety Orientation Program (SOP) provides candidates with the basic safety knowledge required by waterfront workers, such as:
+The Waterfront Basics program provides candidates with the basic knowledge of waterfront procedures and safety regulations required by waterfront workers, such as: